benc-uk/food-truck/README.md

 # 🏃‍♂️ Getting Started

-The makefile is the main starting point for working with this repo, simply calling `make` will provide this help text
+The makefile is the main starting point for working with this project, simply calling `make` will provide this help text.
+If you are using a system without access to make, I suggest using the provided dev container.

 ```text
 help                 💬 This help message :)